Egmont John Theodore Weiss

 The Cheltenham Looker-On (27 June, 1863) recorded Egmont's departure from where he had been staying at 16 Rotunda Terrace, Cheltenham, the home of his uncle, Gustavus von Holst, to London.
 The reasons for him being in either specific location are unknown.

 Egmont Weiss married Jane Taylor in the district of Upton Upon Severn, Worcestershire in the latter part of 1867.
 Jane was local to the area, and they spent quite a bit of their married life in Worcestershire.
 I have not found any evidence of them having children, though a relation believes there was a daughter who died sometime after 1929.
-It's quite likely that Egmont started working in the area before he married Jane, and by 1871 they were living in Bank St, Great Malvern, where he ran a small private school.
+It's quite likely that Egmont started working in the area before he married Jane, and by 1871 they were living in North Cottage, Bank St, Great Malvern, where he ran a small private school.
+According to county directories, they were in Bank St, Great Malvern until at least 1873.

 In 1879 Kelly's Post Office Directory (Yorkshire, North and East Ridings) records the Weiss's living in Tunstall, Yorkshire, with Egmont the schoolmaster of a small parochial school for boys and girls, which was supported by subscription and government grants.
-They seemed to move around a bit for a time, because by the 1881 English Census they were in the small town of Roughton, Norfolk, where Egmont was the master of Roughton Free School.
-By 1883, Egmont was the schoolmaster of the school in neighbouring Aldborough, Norfolk.
+They seemed to move around a bit for a time, because by the 1881 English Census they were in the small town of Roughton, Norfolk, where Egmont was the master of Roughton Free School, and Jane was listed as the schoolmistress.
+By 1883, Egmont was the schoolmaster of the school in neighbouring Alborough, Norfolk.
 Why did they move around so much over those years?

-The 1891 English Census sees the Weiss's having returned to Worcestershire, living in Tivoli Place, Newtown Road, Malvern Link.
-Egmont appears to have once again run a school in their home, plus Jane's elderly mother (also named Jane) and her youngest brother Alfred lived with them for a time as well.
+By 1888 the Weiss's had returned to Worcestershire, living in Tivoli Place, Newtown, according to the Worcestershire Electoral Registers.
+Egmont appears to have once again run a school in their home, plus Jane's elderly mother (also named Jane) and her youngest brother Alfred, a bricklayer's labourer, lived with them for at least a decade.
+Interestingly, in the 1901 English Census, Egmont's occupation was listed as a brewer's clerk, so he had clearly given up teaching by this stage, but not work itself.

-Egmont was widowed by the death of Jane in 1902, and he himself died in the early part of 1911.
+Egmont was widowed by the death of Jane in 1902, and he himself died towards the end of February 1911, and was buried, aged 73, at Malvern Link on 27 February 1911, his address noted as Quest Hills.